 What is GDPR?

 General Data Protection Regulation (GDPR) is a new regulation on data privacy of individuals from European Union.
-New regulation aims to give citizens control over their data which can be stored online by service providers.
+New regulation aims to give citizens control over their data which can be stored online by hosting service providers.

 Basically, it regulates how data is collected, processed, and stored securely.
 Any company that has a personal data of EU citizens must follow the new regulations.
 It was originally adopted on 14 April 2016, and after a two-year transition period will be enforced on 25 May 2018.